SOFIE-project/ARD-Implementation/ARD public ledger/migrations/README.md

 # Migration folder

 This folder contains the Truffle migration files.
-The file `2_interledger_setup.js` is a script to deploy the smart contracts and set them up in a condition that is possible to test Interledger.
-Namely, the script creates the required Authority and Vendor contracts, creates a product, and a vulnerability submission that is approved and acknowledged.
-The script has also the goal to show the flow of calls.
+The file `2_interledger_setup.js` is a script to deploy the smart contracts and set them up in a condition that is possible to test Interledger. **NOTE: the script does not invoke Interledger, but sets up the contract prior calling Intelredger.**.
+Namely, the script creates the required Authority and Vendor contracts, creates a product, and a vulnerability report.

+There are two scenarios involving Interledger:
+- (1) Interledger is triggered to approve a vulnerability reported by an expert.
+The communication comes from the private ledger, so this step calls the *interledgerReceive* function in the Authority smart contract;
+- (2) Interledger is triggered to disclose an acknowledged vulnerability.
+The communcation is two sided: it begins with the caller invoking the *publishSecret* function on the Authority smart contract, and later Interledger invokes the *interledgerReceive* function on the same contract.
+In this scenario there are two conditions to disclose a vulnerability: (2.1)with a patch, (2.2) or after the expiration of the grance period.

-To differentiate two testing conditions, the patch from the Vendor and the grace period, the configuration file `../truffle-config.js` exposes two aliases of the same network: this allows the `2_interledger_setup.js` to setup a smaller or bigger timelock.
+To differentiate testing cases, the configuration file `../truffle-config.js` exposes three aliases of the same network: `to_approve`, `to_patch`, and `to_grace_period`.
+That means the configuration of ganache is the same, but it helps the `2_interledger_setup.js` script to differentiate between the three cases described above (1, 2.1, 2.2 respectively).

 The following guide explains how to work with a local testing network, like ganache-cli.